coredns/ci/README.md

 ### Adding and Testing New Tests, or Changes to Tests

-The go tests are located in `/tests` directory tree. `/build` contains scripts for spinning up the test environment such as starting up minikube environment for Kubernetes related tests.
+The go tests are located in `/tests` directory tree. `/build` contains scripts for spinning up the test environment such as setting up a local Kubernetes cluster environment for Kubernetes related tests.
 The configuration for running the tests is done in the .circleci/config.yaml file.

 ### Running Kubernetes Related CI Tests Locally

 You can run these tests locally, though the process to get them working is not streamlined in any way.
 At a high level, you should be able to do something like the following:
-1. install/start minikube - if you already use minikube for other things, you may opt to create a separate profile.
+1. install/start a kubernetes cluster to run the tests.
-2. make sure kubeconfig is set up to point to minikube, and that kubectl works
+2. make sure kubeconfig is set up to point to your cluster, and that kubectl works
 3. create the required fixtures using `kubectl apply -f $GOPATH/src/github.com/coredns/ci/build/dns-test.yaml`.
 This creates a static set of test services/pods/namespaces (namespaces named test-1, test-2, etc).
 4. build the docker image of coredns. `cd $GOPATH/src/github.com/coredns/coredns && make coredns SYSTEM="GOOS=linux" && docker build -t coredns .`
 5. modify `$GOPATH/src/github.com/coredns/ci/build/coredns_deployment_patch.yaml` image to point to the local coredns docker image before patching the coredns deployment.